learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 end
 ```

 As you can see, each `customer` instance has a name and an age.
 Their name and age are set upon initialization, and because we created an attribute accessor for both, the customer is able to change their name or age.
-If we wanted to limit this ability to read only, we would create an attibute reader instead.
+If we wanted to limit this ability to read only, we would create an attribute reader instead.
 The `Customer` class also has a class variable that tracks every instance of `customer` upon creation.

 ```ruby
 class Waiter